leslyclopez11/hmpl-lang.github.io/docs.md

 );
 ```

-This function returns a function that already creates an object with values for request.
-The function receives as parameters either an options object or an array of identification options.
+`compile` returns a [template function](#HMPLTemplateFunction) that takes as arguments an object of type [HMPLRequestInit](#HMPLRequestInit), which initializes a dictionary with request options, or an array of objects of type [HMPLIdentificationRequestInit](#HMPLIdentificationRequestInit), which is essentially the same dictionary, but with an `id` for binding to specific requests.

 ```javascript
 const elementObj = templateFn({